Peppers0/Valorant-Chams/README.md

 ## To zipq

-Do us a favor and go hang yourself, you are nowhere undetected, I am talking about your "special" build as well as public build.
+Do us a favor and stop selling, you are nowhere undetected, I am talking about your "special" build as well as public build.